Speedskater Nils van der Poel hoped to win a gold medal in Beijing. He did much more.

 His victory was so thorough, it overshadowed Ghiotto’s bronze medal performance and provoked an assertive howl from a couple of media members as he approached the finish line.
 His time was 14 seconds faster than Roest’s, nine seconds ahead of the Olympic record and two seconds better than the previous world record that he established last February.

-“It’s really amazing how far he’s been able to raise the level,” said Ted-Jan Bloemen, the Dutch-born Canadian whose Olympic title van der Poel seized.
+“It’s really amazing how far he’s been able to raise the level,” said Ted-Jan Bloemen, the Dutch-born Canadian whose Olympic title was seized by van der Poel.
 “He just gets in such a nice rhythm and just keeps going and going, and from there he can accelerate a little bit at the end.
 I think it’s beautiful.”